 The Outcasts: Brotherband Chronicles, Book 1 by John Flanagan (ages 8 – 12)

-I’m a new John Flanagan fan — this was such a well-written story of a young, father-less boy named Hal whose mom was an Araluen slave.
+I’m a new John Flanagan fan — this is an amazing, well-written adventure about a young, fatherless boy named Hal whose mom was an Araluen slave.
 To survive the town’s prejudice against him, he is helped by another outcast, his dead father’s former shipmate, a one-armed recovering drunk.
 When it’s time for his Brotherband training, he becomes the leader of a rag-tag group of boys.
 They’ll complete against better, stronger teams who don’t always play fair .
 The stakes are high and Hal must win even with his group of misfits.

 Crossing the Line (The Raven Files) by Meghan Rogers (ages 8 – 12)

-This is a captivating, action packed story about a former teenage North Korean spy and assassin, Jocelyn.
+This is a captivating, action-packed adventure about a former teenage North Korean spy and assassin, Jocelyn.
 Now she’s in the U.S. and is working with her parents previous spy agency.
 She’s supposed to feed North Korea intel but she’s giving them garbage because she’s loyal to the U.S. Life is complicated.
 No one trusts her.
 And there’s still the problem of her missing father.
-Cliff-hanger alert!
+Cliff-hanger alert and some language.

 Pilfer Academy: a School So Bad It’s Criminal by Lauren Magaziner (ages 8 – 12)